PROFILE

 correct.

-pursued a rigorous reform agenda designed to
+began a rigorous reform agenda in December 2004

-on gasoline have been loosened, and government
+price controls on gasoline have been loosened,

-spending has been reduced while tax collection
+and government spending has been reduced while

-has been improved.
-These reforms have not slowed
+tax collection has been improved.
+These reforms

-down inflation, which hit 27% in 2004 and 30% in
+have not slowed down inflation, which hit 27% in

-2005.
-Depreciation is also a concern.
-The Guinea
+2004 and 30% in 2005.
+Depreciation is also a

-January 2005.
-It hit 4833 to the dollar by May
+to the dollar in January 2005.
+It hit 5,554 to

 Despite the opening in 2005 of a new road